 Uncoachables – If you continue to insist on success on your terms and demand that the world line up your way, this isn't for you.

-Know-it-alls – If you've made the rounds to all the practice management groups but are still struggling, you definitely need The Conversation.
+Know-it-alls – If you've made the rounds to all the management groups but are still struggling, you definitely need The Conversation.
+Granted, you may be skeptical or suspicious.
+That's understandable.
 The question is, this time, are you available for change?

-Experience junkies – Are you a collector of seminars, ropes courses, fire walks and the rest?
-If you're ready to acknowledge that sucess, like healing, comes from the inside out, enroll in The Conversation.
+Experience junkies – Are you a collector of seminars notes, ropes courses, fire walks and the rest?
+If you're ready to acknowledge that success, like healing, comes from the inside out, enroll in The Conversation.
 But if you believe that success is "out there" somewhere, this probably isn't the "there" you're looking for.

 The Conversation is held several times each year.
 Space is limited and secured on a first-come, first-serve basis.
 Reserve your seat now with a partial payment as a deposit to reserve your seat at the table.
 Call Patient Media at (800) 486-2337 and ask for Leslyn.